vindarten/fibonacci/README.md

 # Fibonacci
-Implementation of distributed computation of fibonacci numbers using REST Web API and MessageBus.
+Implementation of distributed computation of Fibonacci numbers using REST Web API and MessageBus.

 ## Usage
 ```